-(Amended 5-9-22) - 2.
+- 1. Lighting Lighting shall be limited to that minimally required for safety and operational purposes and shall comply with Section 7.1.2 of this Zoning Bylaw.
+(Amended 5-9-22 and 11-14-22) - 2.
 Signage - a.
 Sufficient signage shall be provided to identify the owner of the facility and provide a 24-hour emergency contact phone number. - b.
-Signage at the perimeter warning pedestrians is allowable. - c.
-Ground-Mounted Solar Electric Installations shall not be used for displaying any advertising except for reasonable identification of the manufacturer or operator of such installation.
+Signage at the perimeter warning pedestrians is allowable.

-3. Control of Vegetation - Herbicides or pesticides may not be used to control vegetation or animals at a Ground-Mounted Solar Electric Installation.

-4. Visual Impacts
+- c.
+Ground-Mounted Solar Electric Installations shall not be used for displaying any advertising except for reasonable identification of the manufacturer or operator of such installation. - 3.
+Control of Vegetation Herbicides or pesticides may not be used to control vegetation or animals at a Ground-Mounted Solar Electric Installation. - 4.
+Visual Impacts - a.

-- a.
 Ground-Mounted Solar Electric Installation shall be designed to minimize visual impacts including preserving natural vegetation to the maximum extent possible, blending in equipment with the surroundings, and adding vegetative buffers to provide an effective visual barrier from adjacent roads and driveways, and to screen abutting residential dwellings. - b.
 When possible, a diversity of plant species shall be used, with a preference for species native to New England. - c.
 Use of invasive or exotic plants, as identified by the most recent copy of the "Massachusetts Prohibited Plant List" maintained by the Massachusetts Department of Agricultural Resources, is prohibited. - d.
 The Board may require vegetative screening, up to 30 feet in depth in locations it deems necessary.
 Such screening shall be composed of native trees, staggered for height and density, and shall be properly maintained. - e.
-The owner and operator shall not remove any naturally occurring vegetation such as trees and shrubs unless it adversely affects the performance and operation of the solar installation. - f.
-Landscaping shall be maintained and replaced as necessary by the owner and operator of the Ground-Mounted Solar Electric Installation. - 5.
-Utility Connections Electrical transformers, wires, or other utility interconnections shall be constructed as required by the utility provider and may be above ground if necessary; provided, however, that every reasonable effort shall be made to place all utility connections underground, depending on appropriate soil conditions and topography of the site and any requirements of the utility provider. - 6.
+Landscaping shall be maintained and replaced as necessary by the owner and operator of the Ground-Mounted Solar Electric Installation.

+- 5. Utility Connections Electrical transformers, wires, or other utility interconnections shall be constructed as required by the utility provider and may be above ground if necessary; provided, however, that every reasonable effort shall be made to place all utility connections underground, depending on appropriate soil conditions and topography of the site and any requirements of the utility provider. - 6.
 All electric power generated at a Ground-Mounted Solar Electric Installation shall be from Solar Energy. - 7.
 Access Driveways shall be constructed to minimize finished width, grading, removal of stone walls or roadside trees, incompatible appearance from the roadway, and impacts to environmental or historic resources.